Factorio-Access/Factorio-Access-Launcher/README.md

 # Donations

-While this mod is completely free for all, our main developer is a full time student working on this mod in their free time, thus any and all support is greatly appreciated.
+While this mod is completely free for all, our small team of volunteers is working on this mod in their free time and our main developer is a full time student.

-If you are so inclined, you can donate at my [Patreon](https://www.patreon.com/Crimso777).
+If you are so inclined, you can donate at our [Patreon page](https://www.patreon.com/Crimso777).